Table of Content

 The Responsible party is the doer—the person (or team) actually getting their hands dirty with the task.
 They are the action-takers, the movers and shakers.
 If this were a restaurant, they’d be the chefs in the kitchen, making sure orders get cooked to perfection.

-Example: In a website redesign project, the UI/UX designer assigned to create wireframes would be Responsible for developing and delivering the wireframe designs.
+Example: In a website redesign project, the UI/UX Designer assigned to create wireframes would be Responsible for developing and delivering the wireframe designs.

 2) Accountable (A)